nicholasdewaal/SocialChoiceTesting/README.md

   This software is a work in progress, and is NOT ready to use.
 Also, a better ReadMe will be provided at a later time.

   Work left to do includes creating tests, finishing simulations, and documentation.

+  The license for using this software is GPL v3 as written in the included file License.txt.